SMART-Dal/extract-method-generation/README.md

 ### Data Pre Processing

 - After running the data pre processing stage, it'll create a `jsonl` file with the before and after refactoring methods **for each repository**.
-- If running via ComputeCanada, the output will be a `zip` file present in the `data/output` foler.
+- If running via HPC, the output will be a `zip` file present in the `data/output` foler.
 Extract it and the `jsonl` files will be in the `localstorage` folder.
 - Just execute the `src/deep_learning/dataset_creation.py` script like following.

 First, we need to collate all the data from different repository `jsonl` files to a single `jsonl` file.